 This is a quick and easy way of casting on.
 It is also called Automatic Closed Edge Cast On.
-This method can be carried out on any machine with weaving brushes.
+This method can be carried out on any machine with weaving brushes or a weaving brush attachment.
 These brushes just hold the yarn so that the first row can be knitted.

-I use this method for all my swatches and tension squares.
+I use this method for most of my swatches and tension squares.

-- Con: The edge is a bit ragged.
-It looks like a row of stitches with a thread running straight though.
+- Con: The edge is a bit ragged as it is just a row of stitches with a thread running straight though.
+If you break the thread the stitches will undo.

 Decide how many needles you want to cast on and push these towards you into hold position (d position) with the flat edge of your needle pusher.